 The Solution: Sleep Apnea Treatment

-Combined with individualized nutrition, bioidentical hormone replacement therapy, supplements and fitness programs can relieve insomnia in men.
+Combined with an individualized nutrition plan, bioidentical hormone replacement therapy, a targeted supplement regimen, and other strategic lifestyle changes can relieve insomnia in men.
 Optimal levels of testosterone combined with proper nutrition and exercise can reduce the hormonal and lifestyle causes of obstructive sleep apnea.
-Furthermore, your BodyLogicMD affiliated physician can measure and balance cortisol, insulin and other hormone levels thrown off by the sleep apnea.
-Start sleeping again and increase your quality of life with BodyLogicMD's customized programs.
+Furthermore, your BodyLogicMD affiliated physician can measure and balance cortisol, insulin, and other hormone levels thrown off by the sleep apnea.
+Start sleeping again and increase your quality of life with treatment plans from a BodyLogicMD affiliated practitioner.

-Contact the BodyLogicMD bioidentical hormone doctors nearest you to schedule an appointment and learn more about sleep apnea in men treatment that includes bioidentical hormone replacement.
-BodyLogicMD can be used to relieve the effects of sleep apnea in men.
+Contact a BodyLogicMD affiliated bioidentical hormone doctors nearest you to schedule an appointment and learn more about sleep apnea in men treatment that includes bioidentical hormone replacement.
+Comprehensive treatment plans developed by a practitioner of the BodyLogicMD network can be used to relieve the effects of sleep apnea in men.